ppy/osu-wiki/wiki/Game_Modifiers/en.md

 ![Flashlight (FL) mod icon][FL]

-> Score multiplier: 1.12 (osu!, osu!taiko, osu!catch) , 1.00 (osu!mania, unranked)
+> Score multiplier: 1.12 (osu!standard, osu!taiko, osu!catch) , 1.00 (osu!mania; unranked)

 > Shortcut key: `G`

-> Description: Restricted view area.
+> Restricted view area.

 Flashlight mod limits and reduces the visible area of the screen.

-Theoretically, Flashlight does not require memorization for every beatmap, as unlike in the other two modes, all notes are guaranteed to be visible at some point in time.
-However, except on songs with a very low BPM or low combo, human reaction times generally are not adequate for such a feat.
+If the beatmap was passed with S or SS grade with Flashlight mod enabled, the beatmap will award the sliver variant of the grade instead.

 ---

-![Flashlight mod in osu! mode][FL_O]
+![Flashlight mod in osu!standard mode][FL_O]

-In [osu!][osu! wikilink] mode, only a small, illuminated circle (visible area) surrounding the cursor is shown which will display the limited playfield and the hit objects.
+In [osu!standard][osu! wikilink] mode, only a small, illuminated circle (visible area) surrounding the cursor is shown which will display the limited playfield and the hit objects.
 The visible area will become smaller at 100 combo and again at 200 combo; returning to its original size if the combo is broken.
 When holding the slider ball to a slider path, the visible area will also darken until the slider is completed.

-When paired with Hidden, the Flashlight's visible area barely matters (with limited vision, the fading of the hit objects may occur while the cursor is not focused to the hit objects appearance point) and requires the player to memorize the entire beatmap.
+When paired with Hidden mod, the Flashlight's visible area barely matters (with limited vision, the fading of the hit objects may occur while the cursor is not focused to the hit object's appearance point) and may requires the player to memorize the entire beatmap.

 ---

 ![Flashlight mod in osu!taiko mode][FL_T]

 In [osu!taiko][osu!taiko wikilink] mode, the position of visible area is fixed at the hitting area.
-The visible area shrinks at the same combo intervals as in osu! mode (at 100 and 200 combo); returning to its original size if the combo is broken.
+The visible area shrinks at the same combo intervals as in osu!standard mode (at 100 and 200 combo); returning to its original size if the combo is broken.

-When paired with Hidden, the Flashlight's visible area becomes a moot point since notes are technically _invisible_ (the notes fade out completely upon reaching the visible area, even at 0 combo) and requires the player to memorize the entire beatmap instead.
+When paired with Hidden, the Flashlight's visible area becomes a moot point since notes are technically _invisible_ (the notes fade out completely upon reaching the visible area, even at 0 combo visible area size) and requires the player to memorize the entire beatmap instead.

 ---

 ![Flashlight mod in osu!catch mode][FL_C]

-In [osu!catch][osu!catch wikilink] mode, the Flashlight behaviour is the same as osu! mode, except that it follows the catcher instead.
-The visible area is notably greater than in osu! mode or in osu!taiko mode but is still quite a challenge as it disables the player entirely from seeing notes on the top or the other side of the screen.
+In [osu!catch][osu!catch wikilink] mode, the Flashlight mod behaviour is the same as osu!standard mode, except that the visible area follows the catcher instead.
+The visible area is notably larger than in osu!standard mode or in osu!taiko mode but is still quite a challenge as it disables the player entirely from seeing notes on the top or the other side of the screen.

 When paired with Hidden, fruits are visible momentarily if the catcher is _directly under_ the fruits until reaching 100 combo, at which point the fruits become invisible by the time the fruits reach the visible area and requires player's memory of the beatmap's pattern to clear the beatmap instead.